-You can be disqualified from driving if you either:
+You can be banned (disqualified) from driving if you are either:

 - get 12 or more penalty points (endorsements) within 3 years